 - Disney’s Saratoga Springs Resort & Spa – from 4pm – midnight.

-But a word of caution before you get overzealous with the Pizza delivery.
+But a word of caution before you get overzealous with the pizza delivery.
 Though it will comfortably feed a family, it does take up two dining credits.
 Order a pie too many times and you may find yourself paying out-of-pocket when it comes to some of those advanced dining reservations you’ve made for later in your trip.

 When FREE dining hits, it pays to upgrade –What a lot of first time FREE-diners don’t know is that the dining plan offered as part of the FREE Dining Discount depends on the resort category that book in to.
-The Value Resorts, will always only be offered the Quick Service Dining plan whereas the Moderate and Deluxe Resorts will automatically be offered the Disney Plus Dining Plan.
+The Value and Moderate Resorts, will typically only be offered the Quick Service Dining plan whereas the Deluxe and Deluxe Villa Resorts will automatically be offered the Disney Plus Dining Plan.
 However, what a lot of people don’t realize is that you don’t have to “think big” and upgrade your resort just to get the better dining offer.
 To the contrary, Disney allows you to upgrade the dining plan itself, meaning that if you were staying at All Star Music and managed to get the FREE dining offer, you could stay with the Quick Service Dining Plan which would be complimentary or pay the difference and upgrade to the regular Disney Dining plan.

 These are just a few additional ways that you can make the Disney Dining Plan work for you.
 For information about FREE Dining or to sign up and be notified when FREE dining discounts go on sale, please check out this article.